ellakoa/postcard-poem/content/posts/the-curious-sea.md

   Silencing, as around it patrolled
   Whispers, as it probed people's souls
-  Weaving its way through doorless remains,
+  Weaving its way through empty remains,
   Leaving droplets of salt on the land's domain.

   All were in awe as the sea stalked the land